 This issue concerned works at the back of the Hilton car park at Edinburgh Airport.
-BSC's argument was that the works required were 'accommodation works' which are not included in the contract price, and they were entitled to an additional £100k and needed a specific instruction for these works. tie believes that these works were not accommodation works and were included in the contract price.
+BSC's argument was that the works required were 'accommodation works' which are not included in the contract price, and they were entitled to an additional £180k and needed a specific instruction for these works. tie believe that these works were not accommodation works and were included in the contract price.
 The adjudicator (Mr Robert Howie QC) wholly agreed with tie's position, in that Infraco was obliged to carry out and complete the Hilton Hotel Car Park without instruction from tie.

-Carrick Knowe and Gogarburn bridges
+Carrickknowe and Gogarburn bridges

 Although technically two adjudications these two issues are very similar, were submitted at the same time and decided by the same adjudicator.
 The issue at stake was one of principle, the adjudicator was not asked to value the issues.
-The issue at stake was the extent to which changes to the design that had occurred since the 'Base Date Design Information' (this is a contractual definition and it refers to various documents which existed on 25 November 2007) were or were not deemed to be included in the price, in short, were the changes normal design development or not. tie had accepted that there was a change in part of the Carrick Knowe Bridge but not to the extent claimed by Infraco.
+The issue at stake was the extent to which changes to the design that had occurred since the 'Base date Design Information' (this is a contractual definition and it refers to various documents which existed on Xx November 2007) were or were not deemed to be included in the price, in short, were the changes normal design development or not.
 The adjudicator found almost entirely for the consortium on these specific examples.
-The adjudicator did not hear evidence from the parties; he only referred to written submissions, and in our view adopted a bizarre logic which does not stand any credible examination.
-He also left many questions unanswered.
+The adjudicator did not hear evidence from the parties, he only referred to written submissions, and in our view adopted a bizarre logic which does not stand any credible examination, he also left many questions unanswered.
 We did consider challenging this finding, but concluded, given the value and for tactical reasons that this would not be the best course of action.
 (It is interesting to note that the next adjudicator, Mr Wilson, asked both parties if they felt he was bound by Mr Hunter's adjudication, and both parties agreed that he would not be, and Mr Wilson then effectively overturned Mr Hunter's reasoning).

-Mr Hunter was asked only to rule on points of principle, not value, and we have still not agreed the value for these two issues, BSC are at around £485k (having started originally at £660k) and tie are at around £200k.
+Mr Hunter was asked only to rule on points of principle, not value, and we have still not agreed the value for these two issues, BSC are at around £485k (having started originally at £660) and tie are at around £175k.